-Handmade Travel Accessories & Design in the Hunter St Mall
+Handmade Travel Accessories & Design on Hunter St

 For travel lovers, Alie-Jane's colourful shop has now become a destination.

-Take a trip to the brightest store in the Newcastle mall, filled with a flurry of patterned creations, rolls of Mexican oilcloth, and stacks of Japanese fabric.
+Take a trip to the brightest store on Hunter St, filled with a flurry of patterned creations, rolls of Mexican oilcloth, and stacks of Japanese fabric.

 Where?
 Alie Jane Travel Accessories and Designs, of course.